inspektor-gadget/inspektor-gadget/README.md

-  deploy            Deploy Inspektor Gadget on the cluster dns               Trace DNS requests execsnoop         Trace new processes help              Help about any command mountsnoop        Trace mount and umount syscalls network-policy    Generate network policies based on recorded network activity
+  deploy            Deploy Inspektor Gadget on the cluster dns               Trace DNS requests execsnoop         Trace new processes filetop           Trace reads and writes by file, with container details help              Help about any command mountsnoop        Trace mount and umount syscalls network-policy    Generate network policies based on recorded network activity